-The writing settings controls features that affect writing new posts.
-These settings control WordPress’s features in the adding and editing posts and pages and things like post via email and Update Services.
+WordPress writing settings control features that affect writing new posts.
+These settings control WordPress’s features in adding and editing posts and pages, and posting via email and Update Services.

 Editing the writing settings